Key Takeaways

 - Walker Tracker: Wearable wellness platform (acquired by Terryberry).

 Why They Made This List: Academic medical center partnerships signal capability to meet research-grade requirements most development shops can't handle.
-The Stanford collaboration matters because academic medicine has higher data integrity standards, IRB oversight, and publication requirements than typical commercial projects.
-If they can satisfy Stanford's rigor, they can handle most regulated environments.
-Their focus MVP development starting at ~$40K also makes them accessible for healthcare startups who need quality but don't have enterprise budgets.
+Stanford collaboration matters because academic medicine has higher data integrity standards, IRB oversight, and publication requirements.

-Best Fit For: Healthcare startups pursuing FDA clearance, medical device companies needing mobile companion apps, clinical research applications, teams integrating medical-grade (not just consumer) wearables.
-Their boutique size may limit bandwidth for massive enterprise projects but excels for focused, high-quality implementations.
+Best Fit For: Healthcare startups pursuing FDA clearance, medical device companies needing mobile companion apps, clinical research applications.
+Boutique size may limit bandwidth for massive enterprise projects.

 5. Appinventiv: Enterprise scale with proven wearable delivery